1. It gives me great pleasure to welcome you all to the 42nd Annual General Meeting ofCochin Shipyard.

 17. The Marine Engineering Training Institute continues to be rated excellent for theninth consecutive year by the independent rating agency CARE.
 A total of 108 marineengineers passed out from the institute in the year 2013-14.

 Integrated Management System

-The Shipyard continues to be compliant with the Integrated Management System (IMS)consisting of ISO 9001 Quality Management System.
-ISO 14001 Environment Standards andOHSAS 18001 Occupational Health and Safety Standards.
+18. The yard continues to be compliant with the Integrated Management System (IMS)consisting of ISO 9001 Quality Management System ISO 14001 Environment Standards andOHSAS 18001 Occupational Health and Safety Standard.

 19. The Company continued to fulfill its obligation as a good corporate citizen throughits CSR initiatives.
 In accordance with the guidelines on CSR and SustainabilityDevelopment as per the Companies Act 2013 CSL identified and sanctioned 33 minor andmajor CSR and Sustainability projects at a total estimated cost of Rs 4.25 crores.
 Out ofthese 22 projects have been successfully completed and the balance 11 are in progress.